I learned to love sauteed rainbow chard even more while working in Paris.

 The chard always seemed to roll around in the spring when the leaves were extra tender and sweet.
 The fresh bundles of beautiful rainbow chard leaves were so attractive, they could have easily replaced the flowers in the dining room.

-Unfortunately, you don’t find chard varieties too frequently in the larger grocery stores which is really quite a shame because chard is not only very tasty, it’s also very healthy.
+Unfortunately, you don’t find chard varieties too frequently in the larger grocery stores which is really quite a shame because rainbow chard is a gem.

 The way we served the rainbow chard at Frenchie Bar à Vin (quickly sautéed in a light 2-day lobster sauce served alongside a few pieces of immaculate fried potato gnocchi) might be a little too chic for home cookery, while this recipe is a lot easier to prepare at home.